apache/ignite/assembly/libs/README.txt

 If you are using Maven to manage dependencies of your project, there are two options:

-1. Import fabric edition:
+1. Import:
-  - ignite-fabric (all inclusive)
+  - apache-ignite (all inclusive)

-Here is how 'ignite-fabric' can be added to your POM file (replace '${ignite.version}' with actual Ignite version you are interested in):
+Here is how 'apache-ignite' can be added to your POM file (replace '${ignite.version}' with actual Ignite version you are interested in):

 <project xmlns="http://maven.apache.org/POM/4.0.0"